Little People UK

 A child is defined as a person under the age of 18 (The Children Act 1989)

 A Vulnerable Adult is defined as any person aged 18 or over who is or may be in need of assistance by reason of mental or physical or learning impairment, age or illness, who is or maybe unable to take care of him/herself against significant harm or serious exploitation which may be occasioned by the actions or inactions of other people.

 This policy applies to all areas of LPUK's activities where children/vulnerable adults are concerned and in particular, to LPUK's organised events where children and young people are likely to be present.

 3. Aim of Policy

-The aim of the policy is to highlight those issues most relevant to child/vulnerable adults protection and to assist staff, members of the Committee and adult members of LPUK recognise those issues and to handle them properly.
-The protection of children/vulnerable adult has to be the key priority for all employees and members of the LPUK.
+The aim of the policy is to highlight those issues most relevant to a child/vulnerable adults protection and to assist staff, members of the Committee and adult members of LPUK recognise those issues and to handle them properly.
+The protection of children/vulnerable adults has to be the key priority for all employees and members of the LPUK.
 The policy is not intended to be a good practice guide but is intended to provide advice and assistance.